sean8purdue/cs240ProgrammingInC/lab3/lab3.md

 -N filename2 filename1

-The main issue to consider is that 7-bit ASCII ranges from 0 to 127.
+**The main issue to consider is that 7-bit ASCII ranges from 0 to 127**.
 For example, if the input character is '}' (value 125) and we add 5, we get 130 which exceeds the 7-bit ASCII range.
-To map '}' to 0--127, we will perform wrap-around so that 130 gets interpreted as value 2 (ASCII symbol start of text).
-This is tantamount to performing addition modulo 128.
-In a similar vein, when subtraction is carried out and the resultant value becomes negative, we have to perform wrap-around to map it back to 7-bit ASCII.
+To map '}' to 0--127, we will perform wrap-around so that 130 gets interpreted as value 2 (ASCII symbol start of text). **This is tantamount to performing addition modulo 128.** In a similar vein, when subtraction is carried out and the resultant value becomes negative, we have to perform wrap-around to map it back to 7-bit ASCII.

 At the top of the main.c file, add a description of how you go about implementing the wrap-around.
 Put all your functions into main.c.
 Test using ASCII text files (e.g., C programs) that myencrypt works correctly.

-1 getchar and putchar on file
+1, getchar and putchar on file

 ```c
 #include <stdio.h>